lyndonlo98/Connect4/README.md

 # Connect4
 Text based version of connect4
+Only model is finished.
 View is not complete.